hlzz/hlzz.github.io/_posts/2016-4-15-persistent_data_structure.md

 So we need to recursively update *2d+2p+1* pointers.
 The potential function is $c\sum #empty mods. slots$.
 The following analysis is similar to the partially persistence case and omitted.

 De-amortize (Eric): O(1) worst-case slow down for partial persistence.
-For full persistent it is a open problem
+For full persistent it is a open problem.

-## Confluent persistence and functional persistence
+## Confluent Persistence and Functional Persistence
 For confluent persistence the versions forms a DAG.
 [3] gives an exponential reduction in space and time compared to the naive method.
 I don't fully understand this part and there are still some open problems.
 So I will just list the literatures [3, 4, 5] that Eric has mentioned in his class for further reference.